 Each time the human race rallies in the face of adversity; we have attested our resourcefulness, our valour and, most of all, the aptitude to showcase the empathy that defines our humanity.

-Sri Lanka has had a lockdown in March 24, a week after the first local victim of the pandemic was reported, which was key in controlling the community spread.
-An infection rate of approx. 97105 confirmed cases of COVID-19 with 620 deaths in a population of over 21 million are comparatively very positive and amongst the lowest figures reported worldwide.
+Sri Lanka has had a lockdown in March 24 2020, a week after the first local victim of the pandemic was reported, which was key in controlling the community spread.
+At present Sri Lanka has recorded an infection rate of approx 235413 confirmed cases of COVID-19 with 2425 deaths.

 Sri Lanka Tourism Development Authority has finalized a set of new protocols and procedures to do with ultimate guest safety to safeguard against COVID-19 for hotels, DMC`s and other partners, which will be implemented and standardized across the Sri Lankan tourism industry as a means of reassurance to future potential guests.

 Sri Lanka is renowned for its Ayurveda treatments and healthy style of living.
 Most Sri Lankans consume Coriander & Tumeric water for the strengthening of immunity and we wish to introduce you to our traditional practices and are more than happy to share with the rest of the world.
 We also hope to welcome very soon “Longer” staying guests who would like to stay much longer than the traditional two week holiday and engage with and stay in some of our Wellness and Ayurveda Resorts and partake in the preventive and curative Ayurveda Treatments.

 We would like to take this opportunity to extend our thoughts to those who have been affected.
 The spread of COVID-19 has yet again tested our resilience and the swiftly shifting situation has affected people, businesses, and economies everywhere.
 Though at present it is difficult not to be overwhelmed with impact on such a colossal scale, our thoughts go out to all those affected, whether in terms of health or their daily income.